secretstartups/handbook/workflow/index.html.md

 **Steps for the moderator**

 1. In the Retrospective planning and execution issue, create a thread asking participants to suggest and vote on topics.
 1. Voting ends at the close of business on `M+1, 3rd`.
 Take note of which discussion topics have the most votes at this time.
+If there are not enough votes or if you deem the discussion topics as not relevant to the majority of participants, please choose other discussion topics.
 1. Announce the discussion topics alongside of the Retrospective Summary video in the Retrospective planning and execution issue, the #whats-happening-at-gitlab slack channel, and the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit)
 1. Ensure the Retrospective Discussion calendar invite is sent to participants by coordinating with the VP Development.
 1. Host the Retrospective Discussion and press livestream to Youtube.